 After resigning from the RAAF, Mike traveled around Australia and New Zealand and worked in a variety of jobs.
 His last job was at Radio 4AY Townsville before he headed overseas.

-He lived in Thailand and owned a couple of businesses up there; an English school teaching business writing skills and conversations in companies, as well as an IT company designing websites and writing business applications for companies, including KLM, Silver Rain Decor, and others.
+- an IT company designing websites and writing business applications for companies, including KLM, Silver Rain Decor, and many others

 He is married to a Thai and has two daughters.
 He has retired to the Sunshine Coast where he helps out the VVAASC with their website.
-Mike is also a member of the Foundation for National Renewal that is working to reform our political system.
+Mike is also the Common Law Sunshine Coast Convener